AdvitDeepak/AdvitDeepak/README.md

 ## About Me 😄

 Hi, I'm Advit!
-I'm a Computer Science student at UCLA 🐻 (class of 2025).
+I'm a MS Computer Science student at Stanford (class of 2026) .

-Be it using Computer Vision to create touchless human interface devices (HIDs) or creating a Reinforcement-Learning traffic controller with the Simulation for Urban Mobility (SUMO), I'm interested in all sorts of new technologies and their applications 😊.

-From flying suits to interactable holograms — we have so many applications requiring computational innovations yet to be engineered.
-Making these kinds of technological leaps and working towards this Sci-Fi future are the reasons why I pursue CS.

-*It’s the most realistic form of magic I know.*
+With a bachelor's from UCLA and a master's from Stanford, I strive to make learning and building with computer science accessible to everyone.
+To me, _it's the closest thing to real magic_ ✨.

 &nbsp;

 ## Brief Snapshot 👨‍💻

 Here's some of what I've been up to!

+> Whoops: this list was last updated in 2022 😅.
+Much-needed updates coming soon! 😊

 &nbsp;